dergigi/dergigi.github.io/bitcoin/lessons/21-lessons.md

 category: bitcoin
 ---

-## Lesson 10: Value

-Value is somewhat paradoxical, and there are [multiple theories] which try to explain why we value certain things over other things.
-People have been aware of this paradox for thousands of years.
-As Plato wrote in his dialogue with Euthydemus, we value some things because they are rare, and not merely based on their necessity for our survival.

-> "And if you are prudent you will give this same counsel to your pupils
-> also --- that they are never to converse with anybody except you and
-> each other.
-For it is the rare, Euthydemus, that is precious, while
-> water is cheapest, though best, as Pindar said."
-> <cite>[Plato]</cite>

-This [paradox of value] shows something interesting about us humans: we seem to value things on a [subjective] basis, but do so with certain non-arbitrary criteria.
-Something might be *precious* to us for a variety of reasons, but things we value do share certain characteristics.
-If we can copy something very easily, or if it is naturally abundant, we do not value it.

-It seems that we value something because it is scarce (gold, diamonds, time), difficult or labor-intensive to produce, can't be replaced (an old photograph of a loved one), is useful in a way in which it enables us to do things which we otherwise couldn't, or a combination of those, such as great works of art.

-Bitcoin is all of the above: it is extremely rare (21 million), increasingly hard to produce (reward halvening), can't be replaced (a lost private key is lost forever), and enables us to do some quite useful things.
-It is arguably the best tool for value transfer across borders, virtually resistant to censorship and confiscation in the process, plus, it is a self-sovereign store of value, allowing individuals to store their wealth independent of banks and governments, just to name two.

-Bitcoin taught me that value is subjective but not arbitrary.

 ## Lesson 11: Money

 What is money?
 We use it every day, yet this question is surprisingly